Whitey Bulger: Extortion of drug dealers

 During the mid-1980s, Bulger began to summon drug dealers from in and around Boston to his headquarters.
 Flanked by Weeks and Flemmi, Bulger would inform each dealer that he had been offered a substantial sum in return for that dealer's assassination.
 He would then demand a large cash payment as the price of not killing them.
-Eventually, however, the massive profits of drugs proved irresistible.
+Bulger required all narcotics traffickers in South Boston to pay tribute to the Winter Hill Gang, and he and Flemmi often obtained a share of profits from drug shipments brought into the South Boston piers.
+Eventually, however, the massive profits of drugs proved irresistible, and Bulger became actively involved in importing cocaine into Boston from Florida.